 Kim: It’s like, look, she’s got a brown bag.

-Courtney: Yeah, we're just gonna get ice cream and now there's some sort of lesson coming out of the ice cream scoop here.
-So, I think, you know, every parent brings their gift and one of the best things we can use, [is to] be quiet and just ask 'em about their day and listen and ask them what they think about a topic and maybe not even insert an opinion and just listen to 'em.
+Courtney: Yeah, we’re just gonna get ice cream and now there’s some sort of lesson coming out of the ice cream scoops here.
+So, I think, you know, every parent brings their gift and one of the best things we can do is be quiet.
+And just ask ‘em about their day and listen and ask them what they think about a topic and maybe not even insert an opinion and just listen to ‘em.

 And so, I think if those parents are new to faith, just start askin’ ‘em questions and just start even invitin’, takin’ ‘em to church and inviting other influences into their life, because if you don’t know all the answers, guess what?
 I don’t either.
 (Laughter) And I am beggin’ people to come help me get on board, ‘cause it’s gonna take an army to raise these two loved ones and in my house.

 So, listen more and I think it’s true of even how we serve.
 We will often, the Christian culture, we want to go in a fix and do and teach and tell people what we know, when we just need to be humble and serve and say, “How can we help your community?”
 We need to listen more than we lecture.